Massive deformations of Maass forms and Jacobi forms: Massive Jacobi forms

 for some constants $\gamma,\kappa,\nu\in\bbR$, $\nu\ne 0$.
 Then

-is a massive Maass-Jacobi form of weight and index zero. \end{theorem}
+is a massive Maass--Jacobi form of weight and index zero. \end{theorem}

 \begin{proof} First note that any ${\mathcal E}_{h,\mu,[a,b, c, d, L]}(z;\tau)$ transforms like a Jacobi form of weight and of index zero.
-To verify the cusp condition in Definition \ref{massivestuff2}, it suffices to consider $\tau\to i\infty$ thanks to invariance under SL$_2(\bbZ)$, and each term in \eqref{Ehab} exponentially decays to 0 because $h\in\mathcal S$.
+To verify the cusp condition in Definition \ref{massivestuff2}, it suffices to consider $\tau\to i\infty$ thanks to invariance under SL$_2(\bbZ)$, and each term in \eqref{Ehab} exponentially decays to 0 because $h\in\mathcal S$, except the $r=0$ terms, that have at most polynomial growth.

 Because $h$ decays rapidly as $x\to\infty$, we can verify the partial differential equation \eqref{3rdDOF} term-by-term.
 Dropping the dependence on $a,b,L,$ and $h$ from the notation, we define

 and keep $E_{r,\ell,L}(z;\tau):=e^{ \frac{ 2 \pi i}{\tau_2} L \text{\rm Im} (( r\tau + \ell) \overline z)}$ as a separate factor.
 We obtain, with $C_{0,0;1}$ and $C_{0,0;2}$ as defined in \eqref{defineC}